How to Buy Life Insurance

 Insurance companies want to know more about your background and lifestyle.
 You'll need to provide your age, gender, occupation, income level and number of dependents.
 They'll also consider your medical history (including any diagnoses, medications or surgeries) and your family's health background.
 Lifestyle habits (like smoking, drinking and exercise) and risky hobbies (like skydiving or racing) can affect your rates.

 Most insurers will send a licensed health professional to your home or office for a medical exam.
 They'll check your height, weight and blood pressure, plus take blood and urine samples.
-The lab work screens for things like diabetes, high cholesterol and whether you smoke.
+The lab work screens for conditions like diabetes, high cholesterol and whether you smoke.

 doctor icon